Lake Elsinore Unified School District

 Lake Elsinore Unified School District is a public school district located in Lake Elsinore, California, USA.
 It was formed on July 1, 1989, when the Elsinore Union High School District merged with the Lake Elsinore School District (elementary).
 The Lake Elsinore Unified School District is the 8th largest school district (by student population) in Riverside County and encompasses an area of 131.78 square miles.

 Boundary

-The district serves the majority of Lake Elsinore and Wildomar, portions of Meadowbrook, Menifee, Murrietta and Temescal Valley and the entirety of Canyon Lake, Lakeland Village and Warm Springs.
+The district serves the majority of Lake Elsinore and Wildomar, portions of Meadowbrook and Temescal Valley, and the entirety of Canyon Lake, Lakeland Village and Warm Springs.

 District profile

 With roots going back to two schools built in 1884, Lake Elsinore's school system is one of Riverside County’s oldest.
 The district now includes thirteen elementary schools, two K-8 schools, five middle schools, three comprehensive high schools and five alternative education schools.